mrocklin/mrocklin.github.io/decision-fatigue.md

 Final Thoughts
 --------------

-I suspect that people generally agree / find obvious what I wrote above.
+I suspect that some people generally agree / find obvious what I wrote above.
 The one thing I find isn't well understood is the interpretation of these two different phrases:

 -   *"What do we want to do?"*  (Burdens the team with the decision)
--   *"I'm figuring out what to do and could use some advice"*  (Keeps the burden on your shoulders)
+-   *"I'm figuring out what to do and could use some advice"*  (Keeps the burden on the asker's shoulders)

 I really like it when people do the second thing.